mr-internetix/book-shelf/README.md

 ## Database configs

-`Just add the Database url in .env file ( I expect that mongo will create the collections automatically if not create manually by creating three collections ) i.e
+`Just add the Database url in .env file ( I expect that mongo will create the collections automatically if not create manually by creating two collections ) i.e
 `
 * books
 * users